-Thankfully I got the size right when it came to the shorts I picked, the Silver Ridge Stretch™ Short ($50, black, 34″ waist, 8″ inseam).
+Thankfully I got the correct size for the shorts I picked, the Silver Ridge Stretch™ Short ($50, black, 34″ waist, 8″ inseam).

 Hat and Socks

 I haven't used the hat long enough to say for sure whether this works as it should.
-However, we still have a few more months of summer heat in Texas so I'll find out soon enough.
+However, we still have a few more months of summer in Austin, so I'll find out soon enough.

 As they're all lightweight and easily packable, I wouldn't hesitate to take any or all three items on my next trip abroad either.